pnlinh/practice-elasticsearch/README.md

 ```
 GET /ecommerce/product/_search?q=past~1

-## Except: Results with "pasta" or "paste"
 ```
+> Expect: Results with "pasta" or "paste"

 **Using Query DSL**